phpbb/documentation/development/extensions/tutorial.rst

 .. warning::

-    It is not recommended, to reuse existing event names in different locations.
+    It is not recommended to reuse existing event names in different locations.
-    This should only be done, if the code (nested HTML elements) around the event is the same for both locations.
+    This should only be done if the code (nested HTML elements) around the event is the same for both locations.
 Also think about other extensions: do they always want to listen to both places, or just one?
-In case of doubt: use a new event.
+In case of doubt: use a new event and unique.

 php Events
 ==========

-In order to fix the description of the link in the previous section, we are going to load a language file, that contains the ``DEMO_PAGE`` language variable we used.
+In order to fix the description of the link in the previous section, we are going to load a language file that contains the ``DEMO_PAGE`` language variable we used.

 The language file should be placed in the ``language/`` folder of the extension.
-Since this tutorial is in english, we only add the english language file:
+Since this tutorial is in English, we only add the English language file:
 ``language/en/demo.php``

 .. code-block:: php